0xAtelerix/docs/index.md

 <!-- > This page (index) renders whether part of toc file management or not -->

 There is an urgent need for infrastructure that enables dApps to operate, at scale and across environments as seamlessly as they do within them.
-We believe that the future of decentralized systems depends on shared execution layers, unified liquidity environments, and native cross-domain composability.
+We believe that the future of decentralized systems depends on a shared execution layer, unified liquidity environments, and native cross-domain composability.

 Welcome to Pelagos: the first universal execution layer that turns every onchain pool into one seamless liquidity fabric.
 In this paper, Pelogas presents a solution that reclaims the original vision of decentralized finance (DeFi): permissionless innovation, efficient markets, and universal accessibility.